Fotolia/knife-sharp/README.md

 # Configuration

+Dependencies :
+* grit

 The plugin will search in 2 places for its config file :
 * "/etc/sharp-config.yml"
 * "~/.chef/sharp-config.yml"

+An example config file is provided in ext/.

+A working knife setup is also required (cookbook/role/data bag paths depending on the desired features)

 ## Cookbooks path & git
 If your cookbook_path is not the root of your git directory then the grit gem will produce an error.
 This can be circumvented by adding the following directive in your config file :